Tutorial#

 you can transfer them to a Python Script for usage in your data pipeline.

-In the snippet below, the .check
+In the snippet below, the .check method is used to

 throw an exception when there are failing critical expectations.